|Nutrition Facts (per serving)|

 Rock candy is easy to make at home, it tastes great, and it's a fun recipe to do with kids.
 Better yet, it doubles as a science experiment because you get to watch the sugar crystals grow.
 It's also an excellent opportunity to get creative in the kitchen because the color and flavoring combinations you can create are endless.

 This is one of the simplest sugar candies you can make, though it does require patience.
 All you need is sugar and water and a few basic materials you likely have around the house.
 Most of the steps involve making the sugar syrup and preparing the sticks and jars.
-While you should start to see changes within the first few hours, it may take 3 to 7 days for the rock candy to form.
+While you should start to see changes within the first few hours, it may take three to seven days for the rock candy to form.

-Keep in mind that the exact quantity of sugar syrup you will need depends on the size of jars you're using and how many candies you want.
+Keep in mind that the exact quantity of sugar syrup you will need depends on the size of the jars you're using and how many candies you want.
 For example, the recipe's measurements work for four 12-ounce jars or one quart-sized Mason jar.
 You can easily double or triple the recipe and make more rock candy at once.

 2 cups water